los-cocos/cocos/utest/readme.txt

 In unit tests, whenever possible you will want to replace pyglet with a lightweight mockup for fast setUp.

+Test to be run by pytest / unittest that import pyglet or a cocos module that imports pyglet must include at the begin of file the lines

+# set the desired pyglet mockup
+import sys
+sys.path.insert(0,'pyglet_mockup1')
+import pyglet
+assert pyglet.mock_level == 1

+Example test that don't need the lines: test_collision_model.py Example test that don't need the lines: test_tiles.py

 Ideally we will have two or three pyglet mockups, providing increasing functionality.